opencv/opencv/modules/imgproc/doc/filtering.rst

 .. c:function:: Ptr<BaseFilter> getLinearFilter(int srcType, int dstType,                               const Mat\& kernel,                               Point anchor=Point(-1,-1),                               double delta=0, int bits=0)

-    Creates non-separable linear filter engine
+    Creates a non-separable linear filter engine.

-    :param srcType: The source image type
+    :param srcType: Source image type.

-    :param dstType: The destination image type; must have as many channels as  ``srcType``
+    :param dstType: Destination image type that must have as many channels as  ``srcType`` .

-    :param kernel: The 2D array of filter coefficients
+    :param kernel: 2D array of filter coefficients.

-    :param anchor: The anchor point within the kernel; special value  ``Point(-1,-1)``  means that the anchor is at the kernel center
+    :param anchor: Anchor point within the kernel.
+Special value  ``Point(-1,-1)``  means that the anchor is at the kernel center.

-    :param delta: The value added to the filtered results before storing them
+    :param delta: Value added to the filtered results before storing them.

-    :param bits: When the kernel is an integer matrix representing fixed-point filter coefficients, the parameter specifies the number of the fractional bits
+    :param bits: Number of the fractional bits. the parameter is used when the kernel is an integer matrix representing fixed-point filter coefficients.

-    :param rowBorderType, columnBorderType: The pixel extrapolation methods in the horizontal and the vertical directions; see  :func:`borderInterpolate`
+    :param rowBorderType, columnBorderType: Pixel extrapolation methods in the horizontal and vertical directions.
+See  :func:`borderInterpolate` for details.

-    :param borderValue: Used in case of constant border
+    :param borderValue: Border vaule used in case of a constant border.

-The function returns pointer to 2D linear filter for the specified kernel, the source array type and the destination array type.
-The function is a higher-level function that calls ``getLinearFilter`` and passes the retrieved 2D filter to
+The function returns a pointer to a 2D linear filter for the specified kernel, the source array type, and the destination array type.
+The function is a higher-level function that calls ``getLinearFilter`` and passes the retrieved 2D filter to the
 :func:`FilterEngine` constructor.

-See also:
+See Also:
-:func:`createSeparableLinearFilter`,:func:`FilterEngine`,:func:`filter2D`
+:func:`createSeparableLinearFilter`,
+:func:`FilterEngine`,
+:func:`filter2D`
 .. index:: createMorphologyFilter

 createMorphologyFilter